 What the Lydiard Academy students did

 During the week, Joseph and Owe were placed with different teams each day.
-This included Nationwide’s Creative agency, Digital Agile Team, Technical Development Programme, Employer brand and the Innovation lab.
+This included Nationwide’s Creative agency, Digital Agile Team, Technology Development Programme, Employer brand and the Innovation lab.

 “ Being told about the different options like University or an apprenticeship has helped me a lot; it’s allowed me to think more about what I want to do in the future; specifically whether I'll go to Uni or do an Apprenticeship. ”